livepeer/docs/docs/quickstart/orchestrators.md

 > **Note:** In your initial setup for testing, you can use a dynamic IP, but **to operate on the network, IPs must be static**.

 When receiving streams for broadcasters, the IP should be static to ensure broadcasters can access the same location each time they want to connect.
-Alternatively, for some configurations or business goals, you can use a hostname instead to provide more operational flexibility.
+For some configurations or business goals, it may be helpful use a hostname instead to provide more operational flexibility.

 #### Ports and Forwarding
 - Ensure that port `8935` can receive external requests.